-Shares are not traded on any securities exchange or other market and are subject to substantial restrictions on transfer.
+Management effect, if any, this will have on an Investment Fund's trading strategies or its investment results.
+Conversely, in the event the Fund's assets decrease, the Fund's expense ratio may increase and the investment opportunities available to the Fund may be reduced.
+In addition, in such event, the Fund may have a larger relative investment in a particular Investment Fund than is desirable.
+This may have the effect of substantially increasing the Fund's ratio of illiquid to liquid investments and negatively impact performance.
+In addition, the Fund is subject to the risk that a large shareholder could request that the Fund repurchase a large percentage of Shares and/or that the Selling Agents could do so on behalf of several Shareholders in the Fund.
+Such repurchase requests may be very substantial relative to the size of the Fund and carry potentially adverse effects.
+For example, such repurchase requests may cause the Fund to make investment decisions at inopportune times, including liquidating certain of its investments more rapidly than otherwise desirable, or miss attractive investment opportunities.
+While it is not possible to predict the overall effect of such repurchase requests, such transactions may adversely affect the Fund's performance.
+Liquidity Risks Shares are not traded on any securities exchange or other market and are subject to substantial restrictions on transfer.
 Although the Fund may offer to repurchase Shares from time to time, a Shareholder may not be able to liquidate its Shares of the Fund for an extended period of time.
-The Adviser expects that it will recommend to the Board of Trustees that the Fund offer to repurchase Shares from Shareholders four times each year, effective at the end of each calendar quarter.
-(See "Redemptions, Repurchases of Shares and Transfers.")
+The Adviser expects that it will recommend to the Board of Trustees that the Fund offer to repurchase Shares from Shareholders four times each year, effective at the end of each calendar quarter. ( See "Redemptions, Repurchases of Shares and Transfers.")
 Distributions of proceeds upon the repurchase of a Shareholder's Shares may be delayed as a result of restrictions on withdrawals imposed by the Investment Funds in which the Fund's assets are invested.
 The ability of the Fund to withdraw any amount invested in an Investment Fund may be subject to certain restrictions and conditions, including restrictions on the withdrawal of interests for a specified period (a "lock-up"), restrictions on the amount of withdrawals and the frequency with which withdrawals can be made, and investment minimums which must be maintained.
 Additionally, Investment Managers typically reserve the right to suspend withdrawals and to satisfy withdrawals by making distributions in-kind of securities which may not be marketable, under certain circumstances.
 During past financial market crises, private investment funds have suspended withdrawals or redemptions, allocated substantial portions of their portfolios to "special purpose vehicles" with delayed liquidity and/or "side-pocketed" or "designated" portions of their portfolios, due to what the Investment Managers of such funds believed to be an inability to effect portfolio transactions at reasonable price levels.
-In addition, although the Investment Managers generally invest in marketable securities, an Investment Manager may invest in securities or other investments which are illiquid or have limited liquidity, including, but not limited to, restricted securities which may have terms that limit their resale to other Shareholders or may require registration under applicable securities laws before they may be sold publicly.
-The extent (if at all) to which a security may be sold or a derivative position closed without negatively impacting its market value, may be impaired by reduced market activity or participation, legal restrictions, or other economic and market impediments.
+In addition, although the Investment Managers generally invest in marketable securities, an Investment Manager may invest in securities or other investments which are illiquid or have limited liquidity, including, but not limited to, restricted securities which may have terms that limit their resale to other Shareholders or may require registration under applicable security may be sold or a derivative position closed without negatively impacting its market value, may be impaired by reduced market activity or participation, legal restrictions, or other economic and market impediments.
 Liquidity risk may be magnified in rising interest rate environments due to the potential for higher than normal redemption rates.
-Widespread selling of fixed-income securities to satisfy redemptions during periods of reduced demand may adversely impact the price or salability of such securities.
-Redemption risk is heightened during periods of declining or illiquid markets.
-For these reasons, it is possible that a significant portion of the Fund may become illiquid or have limited liquidity, which would adversely affect the ability of the Fund to make offers to repurchase Shares.
+Widespread selling of fixed-income securities to satisfy redemptions during periods of reduced demand may adversely i